types of frequencies

 Frequency Range Type: 30-300 MHz.

-Common uses: VHF is primarily for local (line of sight)communications.
+Common Uses: VHF is primarily for local (line of sight)communications.
 Great for using repeaters (big-antenna helpers that increase range to WiFi on Deuce Down).
 What separated VHF from other bands was its dependability among emergency services in urban areas.

 Ultra-High Frequency (UHF)